-We have finished the proof of existence results, i.e. the existence of $ W^{cs}_{loc}(\Sigma) $ satisfying the representation in \autoref{thm:I} \eqref{it:h0}, $ \Sigma \subset W^{cs}_{loc}(\Sigma) $, and the local invariance under $ H $.
-For the regularity results, this has already been proved in \autoref{sec:smooth} (see \autoref{lem:C1smooth} and \autoref{rmk:diff}); the proofs given there do not need any modification.
+We have thus established the existence results, i.e., the existence of $ W^{cs}_{loc}(\Sigma) $ satisfying the representation in \autoref{thm:I} \eqref{it:h0}, with $ \Sigma \subset W^{cs}_{loc}(\Sigma) $ and local invariance under $ H $.
+For the regularity results, these have already been proved in \autoref{sec:smooth} (see \autoref{lem:C1smooth} and \autoref{rmk:diff}), and the proofs given there require no modification.